ibm-cloud-docs/overview/security.md

 {{site.data.keyword.attribute-definition-list}}

-# How do I know that my data is safe?
+# IBM Cloud security and data protection
 {: #security}

-Designed with secure engineering practices, the {{site.data.keyword.cloud}} platform provides layered security controls across network and infrastructure. {{site.data.keyword.cloud_notm}} focuses on protection across the entirety of the compute lifecycle, which includes everything from the build process and key management to the security of data services. {{site.data.keyword.cloud_notm}} also provides a group of security services that can be used by application developers to secure their mobile and web apps.
-These elements combine to make IBM Cloud a platform with clear choices for secure application development.
+Protect your data with IBM Cloud's layered security controls across network, infrastructure, and compute lifecycle.
+Access compliance certifications including GDPR, HIPAA, ISO 27001, and quantum-safe cryptography for data at rest and in transit.
 {: shortdesc}

 In addition to our own diligence in creating and operating a secure cloud, {{site.data.keyword.IBM}} also engages many different firms to assess the security and compliance of our cloud platform.
 For more information, see [{{site.data.keyword.cloud_notm}} compliance programs](https://www.ibm.com/products/cloud/compliance) for a detailed list of certifications and attestations.